turbot/steampipe-mod-github-sherlock/docs/index.md

 # GitHub Sherlock Mod [DEPRECATED]

-The GitHub Sherlock Mod has been deprecated and all the existing controls are migrated to GitHub Insight Mod.
+The GitHub Sherlock Mod has been deprecated and all the existing controls have been migrated to the GitHub Insight Mod.
 Please use the [GitHub Insights Mod](https://hub.steampipe.io/mods/turbot/github_insights) instead.

 ---